jtramm/openmc/docs/source/usersguide/random_ray.rst

 -----------------------------

 As discussed in the random ray theory section on :ref:`volume estimators
-<methods_random_ray_vol>`, there are several possible derivations for the scalar flux estimate.
-These options
+<methods_random_ray_vol>`, there are several possible derivations for the scalar
-deal with different ways of treating the accumulation over ray lengths crossing each FSR, which can be computed using several methods.
+flux estimate.
+These options deal with different ways of treating the accumulation over ray lengths crossing each FSR (a quantity directly proportional to volume), which can be computed using several methods.
 The following methods are currently available in OpenMC:

+.. list-table:: Comparison of Estimators
+   :widths: 25 25 25 25
+   :header-rows: 1

+   * - Estimator
+     - Description
+     - Pros
+     - Cons
+   * - ``simulation_averaged`` (default)
-- ``simulation_average''' (default): This estimator accumulates the total ray lengths in each FSR over all iterations of the simulation.
-Thus, the estimate of the volume in each cell improves each iteration, asymptotically approaching the true analytical volume.
-The benefit of this estimator is that after several iterations, it no longer behaves as a ratio estimator so is virtually unbiased.
-The downside is that it has higher variance, and in sime pathological cases the mismatch bewtween the source and the transport component can be large, leading to negative fluxes and numerical instability for low ray density simulations.
+     - Recommended.
+Accumulates total active ray lengths in each FSR over all iterations, improving the estimate of the volume in each cell each iteration.
+     - * Virtually unbiased after several iterations
+       * Asymptotically approaches the true analytical volume
+       * Typically most efficient in terms of speed vs. accuracy
+     - * Higher variance
+       * Can lead to negative fluxes and numerical instability in pathological cases
+   * - ``naive``

-- ``naive'': This estimator treats the volume "as integrated", being composed only of the active ray length through each FSR in that iteration alone.
-This estimator results in a biased but numerically consistent ratio estimator.
-In this context, numerical consistency means that the estimator converges to the correct solution as more rays and/or active ray length is used.
-The benefit of this estimator is that it has low variance and that it is much less likely to result in negative fluxes.
-Its usage is recommended only in cases where the simulation average estimator is found to be unstable.
+     - Treats the volume as composed only of the active ray length through each FSR per iteration, being a biased but numerically consistent ratio estimator.
+     - * Low variance
+       * Less likely to result in negative fluxes
+       * Recommended in cases where ``simulation_averaged`` is unstable
+     - * Biased estimator
+       * Requires more rays or longer active ray length to mitigate bias

 These estimators can be selected by setting the ``volume_estimator`` field in the :attr:`openmc.Settings.random_ray` dictionary.
 For example, to use the naive